oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 A OpenEoX Core Library does not satisfies the "OpenEoX Core Library with Full Validation" conformance profile if the OpenEoX Core
 Library uses an external library or program for the "OpenEoX Core Full Validator" part and does not enforce its presence.

+### Conformance Clause 10: OpenEoX Core Differ

+A program satisfies the "OpenEoX Core Differ" conformance profile if the program:

+* satisfies the "OpenEoX Core Consumer" conformance profile.
+* calculates the difference between two OpenEoX Core Information JSON Objects and presents it as JSON Diff.

+A OpenEoX Core Differ MAY choose to make that information also available in other data formats.

 -------